“Remember the quality of your experience has EVERYTHING to do with the quality of the guide who leads your experience…”

 Duration: 8 Hour Safari in the Kruger National Park (excludes travelling time to from nearest entrance gate)

-All entrance and conservation fees, mineral water, services of fully qualified and registered Safari Guide, round trip hotel transport (terms & conditions apply)
+All entrance and conservation fees, mineral water, services of fully qualified and registered Safari Guide, round trip hotel transport (terms & conditions apply).
+South African Nationals and SADC passport holders will need to provide identification documents at the entrance Gate.

 All meals (two stops will be made during the course of the day at either a picnic spot or rest camp where guests will be able to purchase food and drinks…all diets catered for, credit cards accepted, clean restroom facilities available); Tips & Gratuities (it is customary in South Africa to tip your guide, a general rule of thumb is to tip 10% of your excursion price per person if you were satisfied with the services received); Expenses of personal nature